recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 Provided the example you have to adjust the KQL query to match Threat Intelligence indicators with logs from your infrastructure.
 ![](Images/2023-04-18-17-36-48.png)

-Once successfully created one or more Analytic Rules that triggers alerts and incidents.
-Install and configure Recorded Futures incident Enrichment playbook.

 # Playbooks
-The playbooks are all part of the Recorded Future Intelligence Solution.
+The following playbooks are all part of the Recorded Future Intelligence Solution.

 ## ImportToSentinel

-This playbook will serve all the TIProcessor playbooks with batch import of ThreatIntelligenceIndicator.
-This will optimize import of the indicators from Recorded Future to Microsoft Sentinel.
+This playbook will serve all the TIProcessor playbooks with batch import of threat intelligence indicators.
+This will optimize imports of the indicators from Recorded Future to Microsoft Sentinel.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FRecorded%2520Future%2FPlaybooks%2FRecordedFuture-ImportToSentinel%2FRecordedFuture-ImportToSentinel.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FSolutions%2FRecorded%2520Future%2FPlaybooks%2FRecordedFuture-ImportToSentinel%2FRecordedFuture-ImportToSentinel.json)